-436. Bureaucracy and Policy Making.
+434. Government and Public Policy.
 Two courses in political science or permission of instructor.
 (4).
 (SS).

 444. Government and Politics of the Soviet Union.
 Two courses in political science or permission of instructor.
 (4).
 (SS).

-This is an intensive survey of Soviet politics and society, designed to provide students with a knowledge of the structure and dynamics of government and politics in the USSR, and an understanding of the major successes and problems of the USSR in politics, economics, and culture.
+This is an intensive survey of Soviet politics and society, designed to provide students with a knowledge of the structure and dynamics of government and politics in the USSR, and an understanding of the major successes and problems of the USSR.

 445. Eastern Europe: Revolution, Reaction, and Reform.
 (4).
 (SS).

 This is a survey of the politics of Eastern Europe (excluding the USSR).
 It begins with an overview of the region's political culture and pre-Communist political history, traces the rise of the Communist regimes, analyzes the totalitarian period, and proceeds to examine several aspects of contemporary East European politics: institutions, public opinion, the roles of the Communist party, the nature of elites, economic and political reform.
 Theories of political development and elite-mass relations are used to analyze the specific phenomena of the countries covered.
 The focus is on domestic politics, but some attention is paid to comparison with the USSR and to Soviet-East European relations.
 A final exam and a choice of midterm or paper constitute the requirements.
 (Gitelman)

 448. Governments and Politics of Latin America.
 Pol.
 Sci.
 140 or 440; or a course on Latin America elected through another department.
 (4).
 (SS).